Don't Answer Me: Critical reception

+Floydish sound" and "more drama on the refrain with everything carried along briskly."
+AllMusic characterised the song's saxophone as "soothing yet destitute" and called the song one of the band's most enchanting singles.

 Music video

-The music video was filmed at the Broadcast Arts animation studio, with Kaluta acting as lead designer and animator from a script by D.J.
-Webster.
-The video took 23 days to film, using a 40-man animation team, and combined traditional cel animation (in the rendering of the figures), stop-motion animation (for the majority of the movements), and even claymation.
-The final cost topped $50,000.
+The music video for "Don't Answer Me" was directed and animated by Michael Kaluta with the assistance of Kelly Alder and David Powers.
+Production was handled by the Storytellers division of Doyle Dane Bernbach under the supervision of Bill Perna.
+D.J.
+Webster and Charlie Rice were given 24 hours to develop the storyboard for the music video, another 24 hours to determine the budget, and another 24 hours to find an entity willing to carry out the project; they ultimately selected Broadcast Arts, an animation company that had also created the logos for MTV.

+The music video was filmed over the course of three weeks.
+Peter Baron, who was the erstwhile manager of video services for Arista Records, commented that a shorter timeframe was provided as the release of the single was "imminent".
+Visually, the music video used traditional cel animation imposed over three-dimensional sets, with members of the Alan Parsons Project appearing throughout certain portions.
+Speech balloons appear above the animated characters with dialogue that differs from the song's lyrics.
+The 40-man animation team created 12 drawings for every second of the music video, with each image being mounted on styrofoam for the filming.

-The video is presented as a story in a fictional comic book series, The Adventures of Nick and Sugar, set in 1940s-50s Florida.
+The video is presented as a story in a fictional comic book series, The Adventures of Nick and Sugar.
 The story starts at the Flamingo Bar, where Sugar is on a date with the thuggish "Muscles" Malone.
-Sugar was once Nick's girl, and Nick drinks heavily (emptying a bottle of Johnnie Walker Red) as he watches Malone manhandle Sugar.
+Sugar was once in a romantic relationship with Nick, who consumes a bottle of Johnnie Walker Red as he watches Malone manhandle Sugar.
 After finishing the bottle, Nick leaves the bar and drives to the Burgers'N'Shakes drive-in, passing a billboard with the Ammonia Avenue album cover displayed.
 While admitting his heartbreak to Leslie, the carhop, a black sedan carrying Malone and Sugar pulls up next to Nick's convertible.
 When Sugar resists Malone's demand for a kiss, Malone moves to slap Sugar.
 An enraged Nick pulls Malone from his car and starts brawling with the much-larger thug.
 Malone appears to have beaten Nick, but Nick summons one last powerful uppercut and knocks Malone clear off the planet, sending him into the left eye of the Man in the Moon.
-Nick and Sugar embrace, deeply in love; as they embrace, the view quickly cuts to a still picture drawing of the band featuring Woolfson and Parsons at keyboards, dressed in midcentury cocktail lounge outfits, performing the song.
+As Nick and Sugar embrace, the view quickly cuts to a still picture drawing of the band featuring Woolfson and Parsons at keyboards, dressed in midcentury cocktail lounge outfits, performing the song.
 Nick and Sugar drive away together, with Nick pausing to wipe Malone out of the Man in the Moon's eye with his handkerchief.

 The video was nominated for Most Experimental Video at the first-ever 1984 MTV Video Music Awards, but lost to Herbie Hancock's "Rockit".